Every Love Story Is a Ghost Story: A Life of David Foster Wallace (Hardcover)

 About the Author

 D. T. Max, a graduate of Harvard University, is a staff writer for The New Yorker.
 He is the author of The Family That Couldn t Sleep: A Medical Mystery.
-He lives outside of New York City with his wife and two young children.
+He lives outside of New York City."

 Praise for Every Love Story Is A Ghost Story